Nose Art Themes

 Walt Disney's Mickey Mouse

-He is harder to find on USAAF aircraft and few examples of the cartoon Mouse seem to have been used unofficially by those who painted nose art on other types of bombers, fighters or transports.
+Mickey Mouse is harder to find on USAAF aircraft and few examples of the cartoon seem to have been used unofficially by those who painted nose art on other types of bombers, fighters or transports.
 This is surprising considering the immense popularity of Disney's characters and the simplicity of the artwork.
 If you have found any more examples of Mickey Mouse used on nose arts, please share them with me.

 Mickey Mouse was also popular with members of the RAF and appeared on some rare examples of nose art found on Lancaster and Halifax bombers assigned to the Canadian and Australian units.
 Indeed, a somewhat distorted variation was also used by the Luftwaffe's Lehrgeschwader 2 on their aircraft during the campaign against France, and, later, as a personal emblem for Hauptman Horst Carganico on his Me109, assigned to JG5.